 These wall hangings present Lydia’s Tessellating Cups as a decorative array of mutiple slip cast elements.
 This work builds on themes explored in Lydia’s earlier study, Tactile Perception and her fascination with geometry, colour and pattern.

-The frames have received as much attention as the array of cup components in each piece: the frames are inherent to the overall artwork.
 The frames have been handmade to Lydia’s exacting designs, featuring a mitred front edge, leading you directly into the piece.
 The backboard, which itself is set forward to showcase the work, features a shallow recess for each cup with sit within: a secondary frame to each special ceramic piece.